Menu Close

 By J. Douglas Barics

-Every appeal requires a record to be submitted in conjunction with the appellate brief.
+Perfecting an appeal requires both the record and the brief.
 The record is a reproduction of the exact same documents and evidence used by the lower court in reaching it decision.

-There are four types of records which may be used.
+There are four types of records which are authorized.

 1. Reproduced Full Record